CreworkTeam/b2b-website/src/content/blogs/AI Automations Every Founder Should Use in 2026.md

     alt: 'AI Automations Every Founder Should Use in 2026 Real Use Cases', }
 blogDescription: Discover practical AI automations founders should use in 2026 to save time, reduce costs, and scale faster.
 Real examples and tools you can implement today.
+mainCategory: "AI & Automation"
-blogCategories: ['AI', 'AI Automation', 'AI For Entrepreneurs', 'AI tools for Startups']
+blogCategories: ['AI Automation', 'AI For Entrepreneurs', 'AI tools for Startups']
 draft: false
 featured: false
 ---